ddickstein/KhanAcademy/README.md

   To run the tests, execute `scala khanacademy.tests.TestSuite`

   The tests provide some basic sample code for how to use the network infection utility.
-After creating a new `UserNetwork`, creating `User`s, and defining relationships between them, you can prepare the network for a new update by invoking `myNetwork.prepareVersion(version)`.
+After creating a new `UserNetwork`, creating users, and defining relationships between them, you can prepare the network for a new update by invoking `myNetwork.prepareVersion(version)`.